**The Brush and Bulk is currently running behind schedule. We thank you for your patience.**

 What Not to Do:

 - Do not place brush or bulk items out for collection more than nine days prior to the Monday of the scheduled week of collection.
-For more information on this new rule, contact our Citizen and Neighborhood Resources department at
+For more information on this new rule, contact Solid Waste at

 - Do not place bulk trash on or within 4 feet of city-owned containers or bins, water meters, cable boxes, fire hydrants, block walls or other fixed objects